Github Schema

 (GitHubEnvironment)-[:HAS_SECRET]->(GitHubActionsSecret {level: "environment"})

-• GitHubOrganizations are sub-resources for environment-level GitHubActionsSecrets (for cleanup scoping).
+• GitHubOrganizations are sub-resources for repository-level and environment-level GitHubActionsSecrets (for cleanup scoping).

 (GitHubOrganization)-[:RESOURCE]->(GitHubActionsSecret {level: "environment"})